MOULIMONISHS/Doctor-Appointment-Booking-Using-MERN/README.md

 - *Nimalan R*
 - *Srivatsan C.B*

-Each team member contributed to various parts of the project, from backend development to UI design, making this project a team effort
+Each team member contributed to various parts of the project, from backend development to UI design, making this project a team effort.

+---